Robert Saleh: Quarterback was the number one concern in hiring Nathaniel Hackett

-Jets head coach Robert Saleh said the team’s decision to hire Nathaniel Hackett was based first and foremost of the quarterback position.
+New York Jets head coach Robert Saleh said the team’s decision to hire offensive coordinator Nathaniel Hackett was based first and foremost of the quarterback position.

 Robert Saleh says the "No. 1 concern" with candidates was the quarterback position — understandably so.— Connor Hughes (@Connor_J_Hughes) January 26, 2023